gldog/keep-ours-paths-merge-driver/README.md

 Don't define the merge driver globally, as this can afffect merges in complete other repos.

-An example how to automatically set-up the merge driver is given in [concurrent_git_merge](https://github.com/gldog/concurrent_git_merge) > example-scripts/my.
+An example how to automatically set up the merge driver is given in [concurrent_git_merge](https://github.com/gldog/concurrent_git_merge) > example-scripts/my.

 ## Use case: NPM package.json merge driver to keep the version on "ours" child branch